Proactive vs Reactive

 Savings for the individual

-From a public health perspective, the proactive approach is generally considered better because it can prevent many chronic diseases and conditions, reduce long-term healthcare costs, and improve quality of life.
+From a public health perspective, the proactive approach is generally considered better because it can prevent many chronic diseases and conditions, reduce long-term health care costs, and improve quality of life.
 However, it requires active engagement and awareness on the part of the individual, as well as adequate access to health education and preventive resources.

 Long‑term cost reduction

-Reducing the burden on health services
+Reduction of the burden on healthcare services

-If fewer people suffer from chronic or serious illnesses thanks to healthier lifestyles, there could be less pressure on health services.
+If fewer people suffer from chronic or serious illnesses thanks to healthier lifestyles, there could be less pressure on healthcare services.
 This could reduce waiting times and improve the quality of care for those in need of treatment.

 Initial investment